ibrathesheriff/sheriffs-jailhouse/README.md

 ## TODO 📋
 - [ ] Select a main font for the site
+- [ ] Add a related section to link to related blog posts or notes
+- [ ] Option to add a "resources" section in blog posts
 - [ ] Add command autocomplete for the bash commands
 - [ ] Add support for "history" command
 - [ ] Hover effect on the list view to allow a reader to view the full heading